ring-lang/ring/marketing/pwct/README.md

 * The same component could generate different steps based on the data that we enter through data-entry forms

+This design was enough to attract a few thouands of developers until 2009

+from 2009 to 2011, We improved the system with the next features

+1. Using Keyboard Shortcuts to improve the writability

+2. Improving a domain-specific language that are used for developing the components

+3. Supporting more programming languages in the code generation layer

+* Article (PWCT For C#) : https://www.codeproject.com/Articles/113731/Using-C-NET-through-Programming-Without-Coding-Tec

+* Article (PWCT For Python) : https://www.codeproject.com/Articles/693408/Using-Python-inside-Programming-Without-Coding-Tec

 # Web and Mobile versions

 We can use PWCT on Desktop, Web & Mobile platforms.